medusa-project/simple-queue-server/README.md

 If you want a specialized config class you can override the config_class method of SimpleAmqpServer::Base and subclass SimpleAmqpServer::Config.

+Note that both queues are persistent (the server will make them if they don't already exist) and outgoing messages are also persistent.

 ### Message protocol